'"

 No items found.

-Production-wise, the film was shot in Tehran with a small, efficient crew.
-Much of the school was filmed in active hallways, with limited control over the environment.
-This was not a limitation — it was a strength.
-The ambient noise, the bustle, the off-timing of real-world interruptions all served the film’s naturalism.
+The film was shot in Tehran with a small, efficient crew, much of it in active school hallways with limited control over the environment.
+This was not compromise; it was strategy.
+The ambient noise, the unpredictable bustle, the timing that could not be fully controlled all served the film's commitment to naturalism.
+Hadad built her shot list around what the location would provide rather than what it would allow her to impose.

 For Filmmakers: Lessons from Exam